JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 Note however, that calling :func:`targets` with a target-extraction-function will still trigger :func:`getobs`.
-This is expected behaviour, since the extraction function is intended to "extract" the target from each actual observation.
+This is expected behaviour, since the extraction function is intended to "extract" the target from each actual observation (i.e. the result of :func:`getobs`).

 .. code-block:: jlcon